-We plot the centroid (i.e., the spatial centre) for each cluster at each time frame in Figure~\ref{fig:k_means}, along with vertical lines indicating arrests made during the investigation.
-This allows us to compare the relative node importance of actors in each of the three clusters, i.e., how highly nodes in each cluster rank, on average, compared to nodes in other clusters based on their Katz centrality scores.
+We plot the centroid (i.e., the spatial centre) for each cluster at each time frame for each of the three centralities in Figure~\ref{fig:k_means_all_charts}, along with vertical lines indicating the arrest of a prominent drug trafficker made during the investigation.
+This allows us to compare the relative node importance of actors in each of the three clusters, i.e., how highly nodes in each cluster rank, on average, compared to nodes in other clusters based on their centrality scores.